peytoncordero/DRI25/command-line.md

 To use it:

 1. Open the start menu or press the Windows key at the same time that the letter R.
-2. Type "cmd” and you will run the command box.
+2. Type "cmd" and you will run the command box.
 3. Press enter